 Like most people, you probably have things stored around the house that you don't use anymore – in the basement, attic, garage, shed, bedroom, etc., not to mention a storage unit if you have one.
-So, what items should you get rid of before your big home move?
+So, how do you get rid of clutter before your big home move?
 The question of what to purge before moving is an important one.
 Why is that?
 Because minimizing before your move is a way to decrease the weight of the things you're moving.
 By purging before the move and decreasing the overall weight, you will end up with a lower moving cost.

 READ ON to learn what and how to get rid of stuff when moving...

 There are many factors that play into what you should get rid of and what you should keep as you pack up your house and prepare for you move.
 That's a topic for another blog post.
 But, there are some items we know you really should get rid of.
-Here is a list of things Victory Van’s relocation consultants packing tips and things to throw away before moving.
+Here are some of Victory Van’s relocation consultants' packing tips and a list of things to throw away before moving.

 Things to Get Rid Of Before Packing For Your next Homeove.